skolakoda/teorija-razvoja-igara/20-sile/40-energija.md

 }
 ```

-## Kinetic Energy
+## Kinetička energija

-Kinetic energy is the amount of energy an object has because it is moving.
-Therefore, the faster it's moving, the more kinetic energy it has.
+Kinetička energija je količina energije koju predmet ima usled kretanja.
+The faster it's moving, the more kinetic energy it has.
 It's similar to momentum, which is mass times velocity.
+It is equal to the energy required to accelerate the body from rest, which is also equal to the energy required to bring the moving body to a stop.

-The kinetic energy is one-half of the mass times the speed squared:
+The kinetic energy is one-half of the mass times the speed squared (scalar quantity):
 ```
 KE = 1/2m * v^2
 ```

-Notice that the definition is based on speed rather than velocity.
-Because kinetic energy is also a scalar quantity, the direction doesn't matter.

 This function will calculate kinetic energy given a mass in kilograms and a speed in meters per second: